The skills, knowledge and behaviours you need to influence and drive change

 The updated framework reflects the significant changes that have occurred in the workplace over the last decade.
 Today’s OSH professionals need a broader range of skills, knowledge and behaviours to influence and drive change.
 This is more important than ever now, as economies recover from the global pandemic.

 The competency framework includes 69 competencies across three categories: technical, core and behavioural.
 It is not a ‘one size fits all’ tool - the range and level of competencies required for each individual role will vary and depend on factors such as the sector, the individual’s seniority or career stage and the size of organisation.

 Watch our videos discussing competencies and the framework.

 Got any questions?
 Have a read through the FAQs below.

-It’s an updated version of the competency framework, previously developed for Blueprint 1.0, rather than an entirely new one.
+It’s an updated version of the competency framework, previously developed for the original version of Blueprint, rather than an entirely new one.
 It is designed to help OSH professionals build capability and keep pace with rapid change in the workplace.
 It sets the standard for the skills, knowledge and behaviours required by OSH professionals managing risk and driving change in today’s constantly evolving workplace.

-The updated competency framework is the result of a collaborative research project involving a wide range of stakeholders and drawing on a wealth of data from Blueprint 1.0.
+The updated competency framework is the result of a collaborative research project involving a wide range of stakeholders and drawing on a wealth of data from the original version of Blueprint.
 There are 69 competencies across 12 areas, in three categories.
 Technical competence covers health and safety law, risk and incident management and new technical understanding on subjects such as ethical practice, ethical understanding, human capital and community impact.
 Core competence covers good decision-making in the workplace.
 Behavioural competence includes communication, working with stakeholders and personal performance.

 Occupational safety and health as a practice has changed significantly in the last decade and today's OSH professionals need a wider range of skills.
 Our competency framework is designed to reflect this and ensure we continue to drive the highest standards of capability within the profession.